All Episodes

 Ladies and gentlemen, we'd like to take a second to hear the immortal Bob Grant's thoughts about the world today.

-Now, back to the Sean Hannity show.
+Now, back to the Sean Hannity Show.

 We were in the water, probably the first boat in the water in the area.

-And um our boat could barely make progress, so we advanced maybe a hundred yards.
+And our boat could barely make progress.

 And as we advanced, we saw some debris and some stuff floating in the water.

-Um, you know, and we were just watching the current which way it was going.
+You know, and we were just watching the current which way it was going.

-Seriously thought it was a trash bag.
+Seriously, I thought it was a trash bag.

-As we got closer and the current pulled it closer to our boat, we realized it was a body, and instantly, uh Donnie jumped from the vessel, um, brought her up out of the water.
+As we got closer and the current pulled it closer to our boat, we realized it was a body.

-Um, Ricky was manning the boat.
+Ricky was manning the boat.

-He jumped in immediately also.
+He jumped in immediately, also.

-I was at the front of the boat, leaving us in a a serious current with nobody manning the motor in the back.
+I was at the front of the boat, leaving us in a serious current with nobody manning the motor in the back.

-So they they quickly grabbed her, um, started to resuscitate her, and um were able to get her to to breathe them slowly, and then um we were able to control the boat.
+So they quickly grabbed her, started to resuscitate her, and were able to get her to breathing slowly.

 No, absolutely not.

-Uh we talked to one of the Waco Navy guys earlier, and these guys have been amazing.
+We talked to one of the Waco Navy guys earlier, and these guys have been amazing.

-Joe Bastardi with Weatherbell.com joins us right now, the chief meteorologist of the Sean Hannity show.
+Joe Bastardi with Weatherbell.com joins us right now, the chief meteorologist of the Sean Hannity Show.

 Well, I give you full kudos and credit.